Why a Fellowship, and Why at El Pomar?

-The Fellowship alumni network includes nearly 300 leaders in the public, private and nonprofit sectors in Colorado and across the country.
-Alumni remain connected throughout their careers, and support current Fellows through professional mentorship.
+The Fellowship Alumni network includes more than 300 leaders in the public, private, and nonprofit sectors in Colorado and across the country.
+Alumni remain connected to El Pomar and each other throughout their careers, and support current Fellows through networking and mentorship.

 “The Fellowship changes lives.
 The relationships, the personal drive that I gained and the opportunity to start thinking about my personal vision certainly changed my life for the better.”